DavZOfficial/beanbot/README.md

 # beanbot
-posts random picture of bean if you say bean in discord.
+posts random picture of beans in weird places if you say bean in discord.

 To add this bot to your server, you got to both make a bot in discord and make a bot in reddit.